-We worship at 10:00 AM and 6:00 PM every Sunday and we would love to have you join us!
+We worship at 10:00 AM every Sunday and for a time of Formation Sunday at 5:00 PM.
+We would love to have you join us!
 Click here for bulletins.

 Our worship services are best described as an eclectic celebration of the diversity of worship expressions.
 We draw our music from classic hymnody, contemporary praise music, independent folk artists, global music, and everything in between.
 Our worship incorporates piano, guitar, organ, drums, strings, and other instruments as appropriate to the music.